Yay, Google did it. How they drastically reduced the E-waste of their Chromebooks

 What Google could (and should) do to make this easier

-Or if Google wants to make it seamless for the user
+Or if Google wants to make it seamless for people

 Hurdles